1951 Soccer Bowl: The match

 The match was kicked off at 2:45 p.m.
 Central Time as part of a triple-header of soccer matches held at Sportsman's Park.
 The opening matches featured local high school soccer programs in the St. Louis metro area.
 At noon St. Joseph's Home took on St. Edwards for the C.Y.C.
 Parochial title.
 At 1:15 p.m., Kendrick Prep Seminary School took on DeAndreis for the championship game of the Christmas Week High School Tournament.

 The weather for the match was fair with temperatures around 47 F at the time of kick off, dropping to 44 F by the conclusion of the match.
 The humidity was around 82% and winds came from the South at 16 miles per hour.

-The match was played in four, 22-minute quarters as opposed to 45-minute halves, as at the time it was the standard U.S.S.F.A rules in an attempt to "Americanize" the game.
+The match was played in two, 45-minute halves according to standard U.S.S.F.A rules.
 Pete Garcia was the center referee, while Justin Keenoy was an assist referee.